 The Android application was developed using the Java programming language and the Android Studio IDE, and the permissions set up was similar to iOS.
 The ArcGIS Runtime SDK (version 10.2.7) for Android was added to the project as a dependency by using Gradle, which can be used to install third party libraries for Java/Android (Figure X).

+VGI